Robert Biedroń

 Biedroń was a member of the Sejm during its 7th session (2011–2014).
 He's also a former member of the Parliamentary Assembly of the Council of Europe and the Congress of Local and Regional Authorities of the Council of Europe.
-He was mayor of Słupsk from 2014 to 2018.
+He was the mayor of Słupsk from 2014 to 2018.

-Biedroń launched a new political party called Spring in February 2019, and was elected a Member of the European Parliament on his party's list on 26 May 2019.
+Biedroń launched a new political party called Spring in February 2019, and was elected as the Member of the European Parliament on his party's list on 26 May 2019.
 He is one of the three leaders of The Left (Lewica), a political alliance founded to contest the 2019 parliamentary election composed of the Democratic Left Alliance (SLD), Spring and the Left Together (Lewica Razem).

 He ran as a candidate for president of Poland in the 2020 election and received 2.21 percent of all votes, making him the sixth most popular candidate.

 Early life and education

 Biedroń was born on 13 April 1976 in Rymanów, in Podkarpackie Voivodeship.
 He grew up in Krosno.

 Biedroń completed his secondary education in Ustrzyki Dolne.
-He received a bachelor in political science at the University of Warmia and Mazury in Olsztyn (2000).
+He received a bachelor in Political Science at the University of Warmia and Mazury in Olsztyn (2000).
 He received a master's degree in the same field in 2003.
-He also is a graduate of the School of Political and Social Leaders and the School of Human Rights at the Helsinki Human Rights Foundation.
+He is also a graduate of the School of Political and Social Leaders and the School of Human Rights at the Helsinki Human Rights Foundation.

-Biedroń speaks English, French, Russian, Esperanto and Italian.
+Aside from his native Polish, Biedroń speaks English, French, Russian, Esperanto and Italian.